 Growing holly bushes in your yard can add structure and a splash of color in the winter and a lush, green backdrop for other flowers in the summer.
-Because they are such popular plants, people often have questions about the care of holly bushes.
+Since they are such popular plants, people often have questions about the care of holly bushes.

 Planting Holly Bushes